 (York University Calendar)

-- Submit your petition to the Secretary of the Petitions Committee, Faculty of Education, Office of the Associate Dean, 108 Winters College.
+Submit your petition to the Secretary of the Petitions Committee, Faculty of Education, Office of the Associate Dean, BEd Student Services, 128 Winters College.
 The petition must be submitted in writing with the following information: your name, student number, the specifics of the petition and regulation you wish to have waived, relevant supporting documentation such as medical certificates, letters from employers, etc. (You are advised to seek advice from a Faculty member or the Petitions Committee Secretary in preparing your petition.)

 1. You are free to appeal a negative decision of the Petitions Committee, but only based on the following circumstances:

 • NEW EVIDENCE: information or documentation that is relevant but which you were not able to produce for the petitions review.
 Events that occur after faculty decision usually do not qualify as new evidence.

 • PROCEDURAL IRREGULARITY: evidence that the Faculty did not properly follow its procedures in the consideration of your case; they handled your case differently then other similar cases; there is evidence of obvious bias or prejudice in the handling of your case.

 2. The appeal or notice of appeal must be filed within fifteen working days of the date you were informed of your petition decision.

 3. Submit your appeal to the Office of the Associate Dean, Undergraduate Programs and Practicum (108 Winters College) for presentation to the Appeals Committee.
 The appeal must be submitted in writing with the following information: your name, student number, the specifics of the decision being appealed, the grounds upon which the appeal is based, and all evidence in support of the appeal.